 CSCI 4500.
 Design- Analysi of Algorithms.
 This course provides techniques for designing and analyzing algorithms.
 It covers the various types of efficiency analysis including worst-case, average, and amortized complexity.
-It also presents the main paradigms in the design of algorithms (divide-and-conquer, greedy, dynamic programming, backtracking) for the main classes of algorithms (sequential, parallel, probabilistic).(3-0-3) Prerequisites: (CSCI 3500) or (CSC 310)
+It also presents the mail paradigms in the deisgn of algorithms (divide-and-conquer, greedy, dynamic programming, backtracking) for the main classes of algorithms.
+(3-0-3) Prerequisites (CSCI 3500) or (CSC 310) Prerequisites: (CSCI 3500) or (CSC 310)